wonderzombie/golangcookbook/bytes-to-string.md

-### Parsing structured data in a text file
+### Parsing structured data in a text file -- WIP

 You have many potential choices.
 I'll discuss two.

 We'll use a file that looks like this as the data source: